Mac Software that I use regularly.

 1Password -- excellent password vault.

 CrashPlan -- cloud backup service I use for most of my computers.
-Recent (Jan 2013) major price increase, but still very inexpensive when backing up multiple systems.
-I've got it backing up 4 computers, over 1 TB.
+There was a major price increase January 2013, but still inexpensive when backing up multiple systems.
+Recently got another price increase when they dropped multiyear renewals.
+I've got it backing up 4 computers, about 2 TB.
+They are leaving the consumer marketplace so I plan to consolidate all the backups to a single computer, my server, and use the commercial CrashPlan service from there.

 Forklift -- I got this program at a steep discount, so tried it out.
-It has for file manipulation so it can replace Finder functionality as well.
+I use it for FTP/SFTP.
+It has features for file manipulation so it can replace Finder functionality as well, but I never use it for that.

 Microsoft Remote Desktop -- remote desktop client for accessing Windows screens.

-Skype -- I use this for video conferencing with students who are likewise equiped.
+Skype -- I use this for video conferencing.

 Daily Comics -- widget for Dashboard.